alxael/boilerplate-backend/README.md

 # Boilerplate Back-End

-This project is the back-end component of a product management web application.
+This project is a RESTful API designed for product management.

 ## Features

-At the moment, the API has very few endpoints.
+At the moment, the API has endpoints for products and users.
+The API uses JWT to sign claims securely.

 ## Technologies used